-• discuss and respond to texts by making text-to-self, text-to-text and text-to-world connections.
+Students will discuss and respond to texts by making text-to-self, text-to-text and text-to-world connections.

+Communicating with Others - Students produce written, oral and visual texts to express, develop and substantiate ideas and experiences.
 Students use descriptive, narrative, expository, persuasive and poetic modes.

-• use the appropriate features of persuasive, narrative, expository or poetic writing.
+Students will use the appropriate features of persuasive, narrative, expository or poetic writing.